Show All Answers

-A User Manual is included with the hotspot.
-You can also view the manual (by hotspot type) here: Franklin T9 (PDF), Coolpad Surf (PDF), or Alcatel Linkzone (PDF).
+You can view hotspot user manuals (by hotspot type) here: Franklin T9 (PDF), Franklin T10 (PDF), Coolpad Surf (PDF), or Alcatel Linkzone (PDF).

 TO GET STARTED:

 If the hotspot’s battery runs low, you can plug it into a wall outlet using the included cable.
 It may take 3 to 4 hours for the battery to fully charge, but it can be used while it is charging.

 Data usage is unlimited and internet content is not filtered.
 The library does not track internet usage.
 By borrowing and using the hotspot, you are agreeing not to engage in illegal activity.
 The library is not responsible for any files, data, or personal information accessed or transmitted using the Wi-Fi hotspot.